All Episodes

 They're not happy about it because the action's 41 miles away.

-But anyway the story is homelessness and what they're doing about the homeless.
+But anyway, the story is homelessness and what they're doing about the homeless.

 There's a huge homeless problem in San Francisco.

-Talk about people don't care about them.
+It's talking about people who don't care about them.

 Don't embarrass me.

-I was on to explain what is this such a big deal no big deal why do you people out there care about this?
+I was on to explain, why is this such a big deal?

 It was there.

-I mean the public is angry as they can be about this and there's a one good reason for it this is easy to understand this is something they can't do.
+I mean, the public is angry as they can be about this, and there's one good reason for it.

-This is the epitome of arrogance this is the epitome of condescension and it just won't do Congressman Fazio to sit there and say that the people don't care about this that they want you to sit there and do the work of the country.
+And it just won't do, Congressman Fazio, to sit there and say that the people don't care about this, that they want you to sit there and do the work of the country.

 You sit there and say it's not taxpayer money.